machicao2013/gitbook/redis/replication/principle.md

             stopAppendOnly();
             while (retry-- && startAppendOnly() == REDIS_ERR) {
-                redisLog(REDIS_WARNING,"Failed enabling the AOF after successful master synchrnization!
+                redisLog(REDIS_WARNING,"Failed enabling the AOF after successful"
+                        "master synchrnization!
 Trying it again in one second.");
                 sleep(1);
             }
             if (!retry) {
-                redisLog(REDIS_WARNING,"FATAL: this slave instance finished the synchronization with its master, but the AOF can't be turned on.
+                redisLog(REDIS_WARNING,"FATAL: this slave instance finished the synchronization" "with its master, but the AOF can't be turned on.
 Exiting now.");
                 exit(1);
             }
         }